 “You don’t need to have a million followers to build a great business and have sales”- Woody Allen

-With email marketing, you can turn only a few thousand subscribers to great business.
+With email marketing, you need only a few thousand subscribers to build a great business.

 But that’s possible only if you are concentrating on your email marketing efforts.
 And, if you’re going to succeed you need to know the latest trends and industry stats.